pentaxis93/claude-code-plugins/README.md

 ### Verification

-Run `/reset` to start a fresh session.
+Exit Claude Code and start a new session.
 Test the transformation:

 **Input:** "Create a hello world function"